What Is Business Sustainability?

 3. Triple bottom line

-The triple bottom line is also distinct from sustainability.
+The triple bottom line is also distinct from business sustainability.
 It simply requires businesses to consider three ‘bottom lines’ – social, environmental, and financial performance.
 This approach does not offer guidance on how to manage those bottom lines or make difficult trade-offs.

 Should Nike sell more sneakers (more profits) or fewer sneakers (smaller environmental footprint)?
 How should Shell Oil decide between providing more energy to meet people’s needs (and generating profits) and drilling in the sensitive Arctic ecosystem?

 Often different concepts are mixed together.
-For example, when Shell Oil describes sustainability, they introduce elements of responsibility and the triple bottom line: “Sustainability at Shell means providing energy in a responsible manner, respecting people, their safety and the environment.”
+For example, when Shell Oil describes business sustainability, they introduce elements of responsibility and the triple bottom line: “Sustainability at Shell means providing energy in a responsible manner, respecting people, their safety and the environment.”

 If you’re unsure about which concept to use, don’t worry.
 Most people will figure out what you mean by the actions you take.
 It’s more about what you do than the label you use.